Relax Evolution Strategy

 Introduce Version Mediator can be applied if lifetime guarantees are weakened and some clients are unable to migrate to a newer, incompatible version.
 Introduce Version Identifier might have to be applied first so that clients can learn about versions and their compatibility characteristics.

 This refactoring is the opposite of Tighten Evolution Strategy.
-Both these actions actually do not change the API structure, but its developmental qualities and support properties.
+Both these actions do not change the API structure, but its developmental qualities and support properties.

 Microservice Domain-Specific Language (MDSL) specifications have an optional SLA section and a provider governance section in their API provider parts, which is explained in the language documentation.